| Course Information

 The Cape Town summer program mixes classroom instruction and hands-on service learning, allowing students to study and experience how post-Apartheid South Africa is working to combat racial, ethnic, economic, and political disparity.

-Students live in University of Cape Town housing and all meals are included.
-The Cape Town program includes excursions to locations such as Robben Island, the site of Nelson Mandela's imprisonment, Table Mountain, Cape Point, and museums and historic sites in and around Cape Town.
+Past participants have lived in hostels, program housing, or dorms and all meals are included.
+The Cape Town program includes excursions to locations such as Robben Island, the site of Nelson Mandela's imprisonment, Table Mountain, Cape Point, Cape of Good Hope, and museums and historic sites in and around Cape Town.

 Final payment: April 1

 *A $75 application fee applies.
 Please note that the application and deposit fees are non-refundable.

 Students are responsible for airfare, all meals included.

 To view the estimated costs for this program and important payment information, please visit here

 Reves Summer Scholarships are available for this program.